wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

    Manually typing command is more flexible than having them as automated scripts.
 But the lack of repeatability and potential typos makes them fragile and error-prone. ???

-## 9. Display last key value processed

-   "Hackers" are interested in general features, and more often, UI features.

-   Some Sustainers add a step in the automated script to print off the value of the last key processed because there was an incident with a file missing an invisible character that marks the end of each line, something that caused the last line to not be processed.
+## 10. Front-end vs. back-end processing

+   The Hacker mindset is usually more interested in user-facing UI/UX features.

+   The Sustainer mindset needs to focus on internal ("back-end") data processing.
+So some Sustainers add to their automated script spot checks such printing off the key value from the last row of files processed, which may miss being processed.
 This happens more frequently than one would think.
-Looking at a flat file in a text editor, unless the cursor appears at the first position below the last line containing text, one really tell if that invisible character is in the file.
+Looking at a flat file in a text editor, unless the cursor appears at the first position below the last line, one really tell if that invisible character is in the file.

-   "spot checking" ???

-   The compromise may perhaps be to allow sections of code to be maintained by Sustainers which Hacker types try to ignore.

-## 10. Different logins and passwords

-   This is perhaps the most inconvenient of requests to Hacker developers.

-   Sustainers operate in production using different credentials than when operating in test systems.
-In order to restrict the damage that can be done if a particular password or certificate is compromised, each secret is limited in scope.

-   Password managers may help, but pose a vulnerability of its own.
+   Such differences in focus is what leads to specialization of concerns.
+But the "DevOps" movement is about having Dev (Developers) and Ops (production Operations) better understanding each other, and even doing each other's job.
+People doing so makes for more autonomous, self-sustaining teams to be formed in order to be more scalable.

 ## Conclusion